Table of Contents

 Machine compatibility

-I’m guessing, a 10 coil machine was a bit too much for the battery pack connected.
+I’m guessing a 10-coil machine was a bit too much for the battery pack connected.

-Wireless tattoo machine power supply
+The power supply

 Wireless kit